Mark Phillips: Equestrian career

 Phillips was a reserve member of the British equestrian team for the 1968 Olympics.
-He was part of the British three-day event teams that won a world title in 1970, a European title in 1971, and Olympic gold medals in 1972; individually, he finished in 35th place in 1972.
+He was part of the British three-day event teams that won a world title in 1970, a European title in 1971 and Olympic gold medals in 1972; individually, he finished in 35th place at the 1972 games.
 At the 1988 Olympics, his horse sustained a pulled muscle and could not complete the individual three-day event, but Phillips won a silver medal with the British team.
-Phillips was a four-time champion at the Badminton Horse Trials, in 1971 and 1972 on Great Ovation, in 1974 on Colombus, and in 1981 on Lincoln.
-It was through his equestrian activities that he met Princess Anne, the only daughter of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, whom he married.
-Their own daughter Zara Phillips later won a silver medal in the three-day event with the British team at the 2012 Olympics in London.
+He was a four-time champion at the Badminton Horse Trials: in 1971 and 1972 on Great Ovation, in 1974 on Colombus and in 1981 on Lincoln.
+It was through his equestrian activities that he met Princess Anne, the only daughter of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, whom he later married.
+Their daughter Zara Phillips won a silver medal in the three-day event with the British team at the 2012 Olympics in London.

-In 1998 Phillips designed the cross-country venue for the Red Hills Horse Trials, a qualifying event for the Olympics located in Tallahassee, Florida, United States.
+In 1998, Phillips designed the cross-country venue for the Red Hills Horse Trials, a qualifying event for the Olympics held in Tallahassee, Florida, United States.
 He is now a regular columnist for Horse & Hound magazine.
-He also remains a leading figure in British equestrian circles and serves as Chef d'Equipe of the United States Eventing Team.
+He remains a leading figure in British equestrian circles and serves as Chef d'Equipe of the United States Eventing Team.

-In 2025 Phillips designed the cross-country course for 2025 European Eventing Championships.
+In 2025, Phillips designed the cross-country course for 2025 European Eventing Championships.